Form 8.3 - Maitland Institutional Services Limited: Re Ideagen plc

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 1p Sale 300,000 GBP3.525
+Purchase/sale Class of relevant security Number of securities Price per unit Ordinary 1p Sale 250,000 GBP3.55

 (b) Cash-settled derivative transactions